kamilszt00/TaskManagementApp/README.md

 - Full unit test suite
 - GitHub Actions CI pipeline
 ## Architecture
- - Global exception handlers
- - DTO mapping
- - model mappers
- - Custom JWTAuthFilter
+ - Created GlobalExceptionHandler with custom exceptions to properly handle them and provide extensive and clear message about occuring exceptions
+ - Each endpoint never returns an object entity, everything is wired using DTOs and mapped via MapStruct for fast and secure handling of data.
+ - Created a custom JWT Authentication filter
- - custom TaskSecurity Bean
+ - Created custom TaskSecurity Bean that enables safer task management
 ## API endpoints
 | Method | Endpoint | Description |
 |---|---|---|